Designing an enamel pin for your brand is very different from creating a pin just for fun.

 - Keep quality consistent from sample to full production

-- Provide real plating options like gold, silver, black nickel
+- Provide various plating options like gold, silver, black nickel, rose gold

 Bonus tip: if the price seems too low, ask questions.
-Some factories cut corners by using thinner metal or fake plating — looks fine at first, but wears out fast.
+Some factories cut corners by using thinner metal or fake plating — looks fine at first, but wears out fast, which can damage long-term brand trust.
 A good factory will be upfront about what materials they use and what your options are.

 And about color shift — honestly, if your design files are correct and clearly labeled, and the factory knows what they’re doing, it’s rarely a problem.
 A decent factory will also take responsibility and remake the product if they mess it up.